Crete: Human geography

-Crete is the most populous island in Greece with a population of more than 600,000 people.
-Approximately 42% live in Crete's main cities and towns whilst 45% live in rural areas.
+Crete is the most populous island in Greece, with a population of over 600,000.
+Approximately 42% of residents live in the island's main cities and towns, while 45% reside in rural areas.

 Administration

 Crete with its nearby islands form the Crete Region (Περιφέρεια Κρήτης, Periféria Krítis, [periˈferia ˈkritis]), one of the 13 regions of Greece which were established in the 1987 administrative reform.
 Under the 2010 Kallikratis plan, the powers and authority of the regions were redefined and extended.
 The region is based at Heraklion and is divided into four regional units (pre-Kallikratis prefectures).
 From west to east these are: Chania, Rethymno, Heraklion, and Lasithi.
 These are further subdivided into 24 municipalities.

-The region's governor is, since 1 January 2011, Stavros Arnaoutakis, who was elected in the November 2010 local administration elections for the Panhellenic Socialist Movement.
+Since 1 January 2011, the regional governor is Stavros Arnaoutakis of the Panhellenic Socialist Movement.
+First elected in 2010, he was re-elected in 2014, 2019 and 2023.

 Cities

 Heraklion is the largest city and capital of Crete, holding more than a fourth of the island's population.
 Chania was the capital until 1971.
 The principal cities are: